 Holistic Therapy – People who are recovering from an addiction to alcohol can benefit from holistic therapy.
-This kind of alcohol addiction therapy involves yoga, meditation, and acupuncture.
+This kind of alcohol addiction therapy involves yoga and meditation.
 Holistic therapy focuses on more than the physical body.
 It addresses a person’s mental, spiritual, and emotional health.

 How Can Asheville Help?